kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Evaluation and Ethics

-Unequal errors matter.
+Unequal errors matter
-Aggregate metrics hide harm.
+Aggregate metrics hide harm
 Disaggregated views reveal risk

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.